Kubernetes Environments

 The following diagram illustrates how Control Hub objects correspond to resources in your Kubernetes cluster.
 In this example, Control Hub includes a single Kubernetes environment and two deployments that belong to that environment.
 One deployment is configured for one engine instance, and the other is configured for two engine instances.

-- Deployment 1 corresponds to the Control Hub Kubernetes environment and includes a single pod that runs the StreamSets Kubernetes agent.
+- Deployment 1 corresponds to the Control Hub Kubernetes environment and includes a single pod that runs the IBM StreamSets Kubernetes agent.

 - Deployment 2 corresponds to one child Control Hub deployment and includes a single pod that runs one engine instance.